SD-github21/Pewlett-Hackard-Analysis-Folder/README.md

   - Technique Leaders (4,502) and Assistant Engineers (1,761) are two groups with a significantly lower number of employees anticipated to retire when compared to the numbers above, but still are indicative of rather large numbers

   - Only two Managers are slated to retire

-Therefore, as stated above, Pewlett Hackard will experience a major loss of 45,397 total engineers at multiple levels, i.e., Senior Engineers, Engineers, and Assistant Engineers.
-Additionally, 57,668 of retiring employees hold "Senior" titles, which signifies a significant loss of the workforce who hold leadership positions.
+  - As stated above, Pewlett Hackard will experience a major loss of 45,397 total engineers at multiple levels, i.e., Senior Engineers, Engineers, and Assistant Engineers

+  - Additionally, 57,668 of retiring employees hold "Senior" titles, which signifies a significant loss of the workforce who hold leadership positions.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?